-South Australian legislation requires that reasonable efforts are made to resolve workplace health and safety issues that could result in injury or illness.
-Where an issue is raised, all parties must meet or communicate with each other to help resolve it, taking into account the:
+Where an issue or concern is raised, the Work Health and Safety Act 2012 (SA) (WHS Act) requires that all parties must meet or communicate with each other to help resolve it, taking into account the:

 - immediacy of the risk